Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Main Experiments

 \textbf{Model-Intermediate Results Interpretation.} In Tab.~\ref{tab:medical_sft}, results on medical reasoning reveal a strikingly different pattern: the performance of $-p$ and $-\log p$ is nearly indistinguishable, with differences well within statistical variation.
 This neutrality arises from the nature of intermediate priors.
 On one hand, the priors are not strong enough for the prior-leaning objective $-p$ to yield consistent refinements; on the other, they are not weak enough for the prior-averse objective $-\log p$ to offer a decisive corrective advantage.
-This observation is important because it indicates that the existence of a region where gains are unlikely to come from altering the learning objective itself.
-Instead, improvements may rely on alternative directions, such as better data curation, targeted domain supervision, or hybrid strategies that combine training data with external resources.
+This observation is important because it indicates the existence of a region where gains are unlikely to come from altering the learning objective itself.
+Instead, improvements may rely on alternative directions, such as better data curation or targeted domain supervision.

-\textbf{Model-Weak Results Interpretation.} Tab.~\ref{tab:figfont} reveals the opposite trend at the MW end: here $-\log p$ consistently outperforms $-p$, often by substantial margins.
-When priors are poorly aligned with the ground truth, the concavity of $-p$ becomes detrimental, as it allocates disproportionate weight to unreliable high-probability tokens, thereby reinforcing errors.
-By contrast, the convexity of $-\log p$ ensures that low-probability tokens, which often correspond to mistakes, receive stronger gradient signals, forcing the model to correct its errors and spread learning more broadly across the output distribution.
+\textbf{Model-Weak Results Interpretation.} Tab.~\ref{tab:figfont} reveals the opposite trend at the MW end: $-\log p$ consistently outperforms $-p$, often by substantial margins.
+When priors are poorly aligned with the ground truth, the prior-leaning objective $-p$ allocates disproportionate weight to unreliable high-probability tokens, thereby reinforcing errors.
+By contrast, the prior-averse $-\log p$ ensures that low-probability tokens, which often correspond to mistakes, receive stronger gradient signals, forcing the model to correct its errors and spread learning more broadly across the output distribution.
 This explains why NLL, despite its shortcomings elsewhere, remains the most effective objective in weak-prior settings.
-Consequently, progress on MW tasks is more likely to come from stronger or more targeted supervision, improved data augmentation, or other methods of injecting knowledge, rather than from modifying the training objective.
+This MW pattern is also reproduced outside figfont puzzles: in low-resource multilingual instruction tuning, $-\log p$ consistently outperforms $-p$ for both LLaMA-3.1-8B and Qwen2.5-7B (Appen.~\ref{appen:additional_model_weak}).
+Consequently, progress on MW tasks is more likely to come from stronger or more targeted supervision or other methods of injecting knowledge.
 We provide further empirical analysis in Sec.~\ref{sec:empirical_analysis} with a more careful study of the pattern.